 After lunch, we began our hike in the direction of Firostefani with the Three Bells of Fira being our ultimate destination for the day.
 The hike was straightforward, and you pretty much just follow everybody along the trail.
 You really cannot get lost.
 The walk was mostly uphill all the way to Firostefani, and it was a great way to burn all the calories from the huge gyro that we just ate.

 It was such a gorgeous hike and there were numerous amazing Instagram-worthy photo spots along the way.
-This is a path which you’ll have to walk to appreciate the beauty of Santorini.
+This is a path which you’ll have to walk to appreciate the beauty of this majestic island.
 You can actually walk all the way to Oia, and it is a 2-hour hike that many people enjoy and recommend.
 Since we had a rental car, we opted to drive to Oia the next day instead.
 (If you do not have a car, you can certainly hike to Oia and take the bus back to Fira.)

 Three Bell of Fira

-The Three Bells of Fira is probably the most iconic symbol of Santorini and it is also the island’s most popular and recognizable landmark.
+The Three Bells of Fira is probably the most iconic symbol of Santorini, and it is also the island’s most popular and recognizable landmark.
 This is also one of the most photographed rooftops in the World.

 It is a little bit tricky to get there though.